 First-Timers Guide to IPO

-How long will the concert run?
+How long do concerts run?

 Concerts vary in length depending on the music being performed.
 Most concerts last between 90 minutes and two hours, including one intermission.

-How long is the intermission?
+How long is intermission?

 When should I arrive?